-The course provides extensive practice specifically in reading skills and aims at bridging the intermediate level and the advanced level where independent use of authentic texts is expected.
+The module provides extensive practice specifically in reading skills and aims at bridging the intermediate level and the advanced level where independent use of authentic texts is expected.

 It will provide additional practice of linguistic structures and also an initial training in the reading of relatively naturalistic texts.
 Students will be encouraged to appreciate not only structural, but also stylistic and cultural issues of the texts.

 Resources will include near authentic to authentic materials dealing with current issues in the Korean culture and society.
 It allows students to interact with Korean speakers in Korean and to use original Korean language sources within the level covered in the module.
 This provides students with a basis to approach research topics relating to Korean language and the societies and cultures associated with Korea.

 The seminars/tutorials introduce the students to work on a portfolio and assist the students to obtain required components, such as reading / translation / summarise / abstract information relating to their reading skills for their research.
 Also it enables the students to deepen their knowledge of current issues in the Korean culture and society and their scholarly interest.